OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/pyoptsparse_driver.rst

     openmdao.drivers.tests.test_pyoptsparse_driver.TestPyoptSparseSnoptFeature.test_snopt_maxit
     :layout: interleave

-If you have pyoptsparse 1.1 or greater, then you can send the SIGUSR1 signal to a running SNOPT optimization to tell it to terminate cleanly.
+If you have pyoptsparse 1.1 or greater, then you can send a signal such as SIGUSR1 to a running SNOPT optimization to tell it to terminate cleanly.
 This is useful if an optimization has gotten close enough to an optimum.
 How to do this is dependent on your operating system in all cases, on your mpi implementation if you are running mpi, and on your queuing software if you are on a supercomputing cluster.
 Here is a simple example for unix and mpi.